kruthvik007/NatureQuest/README.md

 Step 3: Type "python3 NatureQuest.py" in the terminal while staying in the same folder.

 Step 4: To close the GUI, click on the "Close" button.

+For more details regarding our project, check out our blog : [https://pragyamittal0.github.io/blog/](url)